MidnightDreamerX17/skill20/Characters.md

 The most common method for attribute numbers is Method 4, but the method is ultimately decided by the GM.

 Attribute numbers cause bonuses or penalties to d20 rolls based on attributes.
-These are called the "modifiers" of the attributes.
-For example, with a Strength of 16, the "Strength Modifier" is +3.
+These are called the "*modifiers*" of the attributes.
+For example, with a Strength number of 16, the "*Strength Modifier*" is +3.

 | Number | Modifier |
 | ---    | ---      |